Norwegian Wood

 "I don't mind, really."

 The three of us went on eating in silence for a time.
-I finished my fish.
+I finished my

 Hatsumi left half of hers.
 Nagasawa had polished off his duck long